zhengchangsulab/ProSampler/README.md

 - input_file -

-The input file should be a plain TEXT file in FASTA format as follows,
+The input file should be a plain TEXT file in the FASTA format as follows,
 >sequence1 name
 ACCCGGTTAACC [sequence 1 as ONE LINE]
 >sequence2 name
 ACATGTGTGTGA [sequence 2 as ONE LINE]

-If you have the following sequences in multiple lines as follows,
+If your sequences are listed in multiple lines as follows,
 >seq1
 ATCTGAATGCA
 AGCTGCACACGTTTTT